Professor Visa Sponsorship Jobs in Virginia

 Which universities and institutions sponsor visas for professors in Virginia?

 The primary sponsors for professor roles in Virginia include the University of Virginia, Virginia Tech, George Mason University, Virginia Commonwealth University, and James Madison University.
-These institutions regularly file H-1B and O-1 petitions for faculty in STEM, social sciences, and humanities fields.
+These institutions regularly file H-1B visa and O-1 visa petitions for faculty in STEM, social sciences, and humanities fields.
 Larger research universities with federal grant funding tend to sponsor more consistently than smaller liberal arts colleges.

 Which visa types are most common for professor roles in Virginia?

 The H-1B is the most commonly used visa for full-time tenure-track and research faculty positions, as professor roles at accredited universities typically qualify as specialty occupations.
 The O-1A is an option for faculty with exceptional scholarly recognition.
-J-1 exchange visitor status is frequently used for visiting scholars and postdoctoral researchers, though it carries a two-year home residency requirement for some participants.
+J-1 visa exchange visitor status is frequently used for visiting scholars and postdoctoral researchers, though it carries a two-year home residency requirement for some participants.

 Which cities in Virginia have the most professor sponsorship jobs?